revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

 In this example, `Docs` may have slack if it can move without changing the launch date. `Discovery → Design → Build → QA → Launch` may be critical if each task controls the final finish.

-RevoGantt can compute and highlight critical path after scheduling rules are applied.
+RevoGrid Gantt can compute and highlight critical path after scheduling rules are applied.

 ```ts
 grid.gantt = {